by Bill McBride on 1/21/2016 03:20:00 PM

 This is important to follow because residential investment tends to lead the economy, equipment and software is generally coincident, and nonresidential structure investment lags the business cycle.
 Red is residential, green is equipment and software, and blue is investment in non-residential structures.
 The usual pattern - both into and out of recessions is - red, green, and blue.

-The dashed purple line is the "Change in private inventories".
+The dashed grey line is the "Change in private inventories".
 This category has significant ups and downs, but is always negative during a recession, and provides a boost to GDP just after a recession.

 The key leading sector - residential investment - lagged the recent recovery because of the huge overhang of existing inventory.
 Usually residential investment is a strong contributor to GDP growth and employment in the early stages of a recovery, but not this time - and that weakness was a key reason why the recovery was sluggish.

 Residential investment turned positive in 2011, and made a positive contribution to GDP through 2015.

 What does this mean for the business cycle?
 Usually residential investment would turn down before a recession, and that isn't happening right now.
 Instead residential investment is starting to increase.

 The third graph shows residential investment as a percent of GDP.
 Residential investment as a percent of GDP is still very low, and it seems likely that residential investment as a percent of GDP will increase further in 2016.